wwarthen/RomWBW/ReadMe.txt

 disk media.
 I am referring to all kinds of disk devices including floppy drives, hard disks, CF Cards, and SD Cards.
 Some systems have disk interfaces built-in, while others will require add-in cards.
-You will need to refer to the documentation for your system.
+You will need to refer to the documentation for your system for your specific options.

 In the RomWBW bootup messages, you will see hardware discovery messages.
 If you have a disk drive interface, you should see messages listing